Tracking cookies

 Still personal data

-The anonynimisation of personal data is a form of personal data processing.
+The anonynimisation of personal data are a form of personal data processing.
 When collecting these data you will have to ask for consent based on adequate information that you provide to the visitor, even if you do not anonymise the data immediately.

 Truly irreversible anonymisation is not easy, by the way.
 In practice, this is often pseudonymisation.
 This may be a good measure for, for example, reducing security risks.
 But pseudonyms (encrypted data) also remain personal data, because they still can be traced back to individuals.